Still, it’s important to be equally attentive to trends and changes in audience behavior, as it is to determine a cohesive survey design approach.

 - Individual interviews

-In-person interviews: these will be invaluable if you’re looking to read between the lines – especially, if you adapt an in-depth or semi-structured approach.
-The same way as in the case of in-person questionnaires, respondents are more prone to answer more precisely when addressed face-to-face.
+In-person interviews: these will be invaluable if you’re looking to read between the lines – especially if you adopt an in-depth or semi-structured approach.
+In the same way as in the case of in-person questionnaires, respondents are more prone to answer more precisely when addressed face-to-face.

 Phone interviews: Similarly to phone questionnaires, the response rates are high – even more so, as interviews can’t (at least, as of yet) be effectively carried out without a fellow human researcher on board.
 There is a significant difference though – while phone questionnaires remain on script, interviews, with their more open nature, encourage sharing opinions and, as an effect, often collect insights of highly subjective, emotional nature.

 While these aren’t necessarily interchangeable with other surveys that made the list, it’s worth noting nonetheless.
 Focus groups are a way to trigger discussion on a given subject among several participants.
 It is an amazing way to uncover your audience’s attitudes, as it not only promotes openness but also shows how diversified opinions evolve throughout a live discussion.

 Now that you know all the survey instrumentation options, the question is:

 What are some telltale signs you’d benefit from a mixed approach?